-In light of the recent stock market roller coaster and financial service company meltdowns, it’s hard to know who to trust today for guidance about investing.
+In light of the financial ups and downs over the last several years, it’s hard to know who to trust today for guidance about investing.
 Yet, even with all of the uncertainty, as each day passes, you still grow closer and closer to retirement.

-The truth is that most people today spend more time planning a two week vacation than they spend planning their retirement.
-And, oftentimes people will put their life savings in the hands of a total stranger they picked from a Yellow Pages ad because they simply don’t know how to research financial planners.
-And, this could prove to be a big mistake.
+The truth is that most people today spend more time planning a vacation than they spend planning their retirement.
+And, oftentimes people will put their life savings in the hands of a total stranger they picked from an advertisement or online reference because they simply don’t know how to research financial planners.

-Although there are no iron clad guarantees, there are some questions you need to ask any financial advisor you are considering placing your money with.
+Although there are no iron clad guarantees, there are some questions you need to consider and ask any financial advisor you are considering placing your money with.

 Some experts have even likened picking a financial planner to hiring somebody for a job.
 And this makes a lot of sense.
 This person will be dealing with the business of your finances – so you will definitely need to hire the right person for the job.

 Some of the most important factors and questions you will need answers to include: